saarman/SPAdes/README.md

 chmod -R g+w ../denovo_assembly
 ```

-## Final filter: Coverage >500, Length > 200
+## Final filter: Coverage >600, Length > 200
 Remove unreliable samples (no COi amplification, according to tape station results).
 B0021-23 did not have successful COi PCR amplification.
-B015f did have some amplification with only 600 coverage, so will place threshold at 500.
+B015f did have some amplification with only 602 coverage, so will place threshold at 600.
+B023f did not work, but had maximum 531 coverage on a random fragment.
 This threshold depends on the subsampling step as well, so needs to be adjusted for each experiment.

 ```